-There’s a lot to do about integration today.
-People take little bits of this and little bits of that, put them in, take them out, shuffle, mix, and proclaim that “there’s a new way to do things.”
+In the complementary and alternative healing arts there’s a lot to do about integration today.
+Teachers, therapists, and practitioners take little bits of this and little bits of that, put stuff in, take stuff out, shuffle, mix, and proclaim that “there’s a new way to do things.”

-It’s not different in the Thai Massage community — practitioners use Osteopathy, Physiotherapy, Sport therapy, and Chiropractics, among others, in their sessions or teaching routines.
-Nowadays, we have things like Physio Thai, Osteothai, Integrative Thai, Thai Sports Massage, Thai-Shiatsu, and so on.
+It’s not different in the Thai Massage community — practitioners use Osteopathy, Physiotherapy, Sports therapy, and Chiropractic, among other modalities, in their sessions or teaching routines.
+Nowadays, we have things like Physio Thai, Osteothai, Integrative Thai, Thai Sports Massage, Thai-Shiatsu, Reiki-Thai, and so on.
 But also the other way around — practitioners from a variety of other healing disciplines use Thai Massage techniques in their daily practice.

-Now, what to say?
-Well, Thai Massage itself originates and grew out of Indian Yoga, Acupressure techniques, Stretching techniques, Ayurveda, and a vast array of various Northern-Thailand Hill tribe, Tibetan, Chinese, and Nepalese massage and healing techniques.
-I’m pretty sure I didn’t mention all influences, but the point is that Thai Massage is an integration itself!
+Now, what to say here?
+Well, Thai Massage itself originated and grew out of Indian Yoga, acupressure techniques, stretching techniques, Ayurveda, and a vast array of various Northern-Thailand Hill tribe, Tibetan, Chinese, and Nepalese massage and healing techniques.
+I’m pretty sure I didn’t mention all influences, but the point is that Thai Massage is an integration itself.
 But one that apparently took over two thousand years to develop.

 Unfortunately, I see too much people running around doing two week courses of this and that, and claiming to master all of the studied fields well enough, not only to practice as “fully qualified practitioners,” but even to be able to “integrate.”
 To integrate what they know little about, or to integrate what they know a lot about with what they know a little about.
 As a matter of fact, I think it’s not only pretentious, flawed, and potentially dangerous, but also a lack of respect to proven healing traditions.